munroalex/mogul_os/README.md

 `cd frontend/` & `npm run serve`
 `./manage.py runserver`

-Run celery + celerybeat with watchdog:
+Run celery + celerybeat:
-`watchmedo auto-restart --directory="." --recursive -- celery -A mogul_os worker --beat --scheduler django --loglevel=info`
+`celery -A mogul_os worker --beat --scheduler django --loglevel=info`

 Now you should have frontend running on :3000 and backend on :8000.